FarmBot-Docs/farmbot-software/v11/FarmBot-Software/how-to-guides/plant-your-first-garden.md

 ## Add plants to the map

-Once your crops are chosen, add them to the farm designer map by navigating to the [plants panel on the farm designer page](https://my.farm.bot/app/designer/plants) and clicking <span class="fb-button fb-green"><i class="fa fa-plus"></i></span>.
+Once your crops are chosen, add them to the farm designer map by navigating to the [plants panel on the farm designer page](https://my.farm.bot/app/designer/plants) and clicking <span class="fb-button fb-green"><i class='fa fa-plus'></i></span>.
 Type in a crop name to the search field, for example `Spinach`, and then select the best search result.
 Click `ADD TO MAP` and then click anywhere in the map to add a plant at that location.

 {%
 include callout.html